floooh/oryol/code/Modules/Gfx/doc/Meshes.md

 vertex component is used for), and the **vertex format** (the data type and number of values in the vertex component).

-Some vertex structures, and how the corresponding vertex layout is created:
+Here are some vertex structs, and how the corresponding vertex layout object is created:

 ```cpp
 // a vertex with a position, normal and a single 2D texcoords, all floats